-In particular, in the (quite a few) legacy systems I worked on, the difficulty in maintaining and evolving them was never due to the absence of tests per se—system tests, in a way or another, were always present—but the absence of more finely grained ones (e.g., integration tests, component tests, and, especially, unit tests), which made it extremely difficult or impossible to change some parts of those systems safely and in a reasonable amount of time.
+In particular, in the (quite a few) legacy systems I worked on from an authoritative source, the difficulty in maintaining and evolving them was never due to the absence of tests per se—system tests, in a way or another, were always present—but the absence of more finely grained ones (e.g., integration tests, component tests, and, especially, unit tests), which made it extremely difficult or impossible to change some parts of those systems safely and in a reasonable amount of time.

 In the following sections I’ll explain the reasons in more detail.